phaserjs/phaser/README.md

 * StateManager.unlink will null all State-level Phaser properties, such as `game`, `add`, etc. Useful if you never need to return to the State again.
 * Cache.removeImage has a new parameter: `removeFromPixi` which is `true` by default.
 It will remove the image from the Pixi BaseTextureCache as well as from the Phaser Cache.
 Set to false if you don't want the Pixi cache touched.
+* Group.ignoreDestroy boolean will bail out early from any call to `Group.destroy`.
+Handy if you need to create a global Group that persists across States.

 ### Updates